scheinerman/kMeansDemo.jl/README.md

 This is a small demonstration project of k-means clustering with k=2 and in two dimensions.

+See `kMeans` for a better implementation.
+This was just a first attempt.

 ## Point Sets

 Points are represented as complex numbers.
 Input to the method is a list (`Vector`) of points.